-Departmental Advisors and senior students in each specialization come together for one night to answer all of your questions.
+Departmental Advisors and senior students come together for one night to answer all of your questions.

 This annual event is the only time that the Science specializations come together at the same time to connect with first year Science students and answer your questions.

-- Browse from a selection of virtual booths to chat with Department Advisors from across Science to help you determine which specializations you'd like to apply for.
+- Stop in at virtual booths to chat with Department Advisors from across Science to help you determine which specializations you'd like to apply for.